Camping percolators · Review

 Coffee stains on the Stansport Enamel 8-Cup Percolator.

-As for the enamel mugs, they seem to be of decent quality and I had no issues with them apart from the handle getting hot.
+The enamel mugs are decent quality and I had no issues with them beyond the hot handles.

 Pros and Cons

-• It’s also not the most user-friendly, because the handle is not heat-resistant, there are no scale or cup level markings, I could not even use the spout holes as a gauge, and there’s no perking knob.
+The handle isn’t heat-resistant, there are no cup-level markings, the spout holes are useless as a gauge, and there’s no perking knob at all.

-Well, I guess I can see why people might buy this percolator.
-It comes with 4 matching enamel mugs, which is a nice touch, it looks awesome, and there’s no glass or plastic perking knob that could break.
+I can see why people buy this one.
+The 4 matching enamel mugs are a nice touch, it looks great, and there’s no glass or plastic knob to break.

 Bonus: Must Read!